Fabbbrrr/karts/README.md

 - **Watch the position chart** - See who's gaining or losing positions
 - **Proximity alerts** - Get notified when opponents are within 1 second
 - **Compare scoring methods** - You might be 4th by fastest lap but 1st by consistency!
+- **Replay past sessions** - When no live data, select from 20 auto-saved sessions
 - **Export session data** to analyze later on a computer
 - **Switch themes** in settings to match your style
 - **Consistency score** of 90+ = very consistent driving